MoxyFoxy/odin-sprawl/README.md

 # Procedures
 Sprawl has three group procedures, three main procedures, and several sub-procedures.
-The three main procedures (which are groups of several procedures) are: `sprawl`, `set`, and `bounds`.
+The three main procedures (which are groups of several procedures) are: `sprawl`, `set`, and `in_bounds`.

 ## index
 `index` is the core of this library.
 This allows you to access an n-dimensional slice given arrays and lengths.